alteryx/dev-harness/README.md

 ### Getting Started

 The Dev Harness is already equipped with all of the packages you'll need to build a custom tool.
-After cloning the repo, and `npm install` will get you setup.
+After cloning the repo, an `npm install` will get you setup.

 To run the Dev Harness, the standard `npm run start` command will launch the Dev Harness at localhost port 8080.